NRCHKB/node-red-contrib-homekit-bridged/README.md

 master [![Build Status](https://travis-ci.org/Shaquu/node-red-contrib-homekit-bridged.svg?branch=master)](https://travis-ci.org/Shaquu/node-red-contrib-homekit-bridged) / dev [![Build Status](https://travis-ci.org/Shaquu/node-red-contrib-homekit-bridged.svg?branch=dev)](https://travis-ci.org/Shaquu/node-red-contrib-homekit-bridged)

 Node-RED nodes to simulate Apple HomeKit devices.
-Based on node-red-contrib-homekit, but with support for bridged devices.
+The goal is to emulate native HomeKit devices as closely as possible.
+We rely on community support - please read throught the README for the basics then head over to the [wiki page](https://github.com/node-red-contrib-homekit/node-red-contrib-homekit-bridged/wiki) for details and examples.
+If you're still stuck please open an issue, we are glad to help.

 ## Intro

-These nodes allow the creation of fully customizable accessories for use in Apple's Home app on iOS and Mac OS.
+These nodes allow the creation of fully customizable accessories for use in Apple's Home app on iOS, Watch OS, and Mac OS.
 If you can get it in Node-RED, you can get it in HomeKit.
 The goal of the project is to create a platform where official HomeKit hardware can be emulated as closely as possible through node red.

 ## Prerequisites